 You can see details here for Colorado’s benchmark plan, which does include coverage for both basic and major dental services for children.

-Three insurers offer stand-alone dental plans through the Colorado exchange
+Which insurers offer dental coverage through the Colorado marketplace?

 - Anthem Dental Coverage

 These plans can be purchased through HealthCare.gov during open enrollment (November 1 to January 15) or during a special enrollment period triggered by a qualifying life event.
 Exchange-certified stand-alone dental plans are compliant with the ACA’s rules for pediatric dental coverage.

 Can I buy dental insurance outside of Colorado's exchange?

 There are also a variety of dental insurers that sell stand-alone dental plans directly to consumers in the Rocky Mountain State.
 These plans are not subject to the ACA’s essential health benefit rules for pediatric dental coverage, but they are regulated by the Colorado Division of Insurance.
 If you would like to purchase a non-ACA qualified dental plan, ask a dentist for recommendations or search online.